mikeizbicki/ucr-cs100/textbook/assignment-help/strtok/README.md

 the parsed string is reset to `string_2`.

-What we need to do to is somehow keep track of where we are in each string that we are parsing so we can go back to were we left off.
+What we need to do to is somehow keep track of where we are in each string that we are parsing so we can go back to where we left off.
 Unfortunately this is just not possible with the `strtok` function.
 Enter the function **`strtok_r`**.

 The function `strtok_r` is essentially the same as `strtok`, and follows the same rules with regards to